preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 .. image:: pending-approval-v7.png

-Approval (or Rejection) is done this way:
+Approval (or rejection) is done this way:

-1. Click the link for the Teamwork.
+1. Click the link for the teamwork.
 2. Check the name, settings and so on.
 3. If everything is OK, click "Approve", or if changes are needed, click "Reject".

 .. image:: pending-approval-approve-v7.png

-If you approve the creation of the Teamwork a message is sent to the person requesting it, and the Teamwork is created.
+If you approve the creation of the teamwork a message is sent to the person requesting it, and the teamwork is created.

 If you reject, the following is shown: